Kesteven and Sleaford High School: 2010–present: departing from the joint sixth form, academy conversion and takeover

 KSHS left the Sleaford Joint Sixth Form in 2010.
 The chair of the governors, Geoff Hotchkin, was quoted saying that this was because St George's College of Technology (the secondary modern school's successor) had converted to an academy, which meant that KSHS "cannot legally enter into any formal agreement with them."
 However, the Sleaford Standard reported that KSHS withdrew after "a series of talks" and quoted the Carre's headteacher Nick Law as saying he was disappointed that KSHS "fe[lt] they ha[d] to pull out".
 The Lincolnshire Echo reported that "it is thought that the high school wanted out of the joint status because it wants to raise entry level grades to drive up attainment."

 KSHS converted to an academy the following year; it officially closed on 31 October 2011 and reopened on 1 November 2011 as Kesteven and Sleaford High School Selective Academy.
 The following year, the Sleaford Target reported that the headteacher, Craig Booker, was proposing to introduce "an adjusted staffing structure" in anticipation of changes to the school's funding.
 Later in 2013, eight members of staff were made redundant; the trade union UNISON reported that "substantial changes" were being introduced to some other staff members' pay and working practices.
 Booker defended the decision saying that the school would "need to become as efficient as possible in their use of public funding".

 In 2014, the governors of Carre's Grammar School announced their intention to bid for conversion to a multi-academy trust and become a coeducational selective school on a new site; in February 2015, Kesteven and Sleaford High School announced its intention to join the proposed trust, a move welcomed by Carre's.
-On 1 September 2015, the school officially became part of the Robert Carre Multi-Academy Trust, which would see the schools operate on their sites sharing staff and facilities.
+On 1 September 2015, the school officially became part of the Robert Carre Multi-Academy Trust (RCT), which would see the schools operate on their sites sharing staff and facilities.
 At the same time, KSHS's chair of Governors, Robin Baker, became a trustee prompting his replacement as chair by Deborah Hopkins; the headteacher, Booker, stepped down that summer.
 In 2016, KSHS rejoined the Sleaford Joint Sixth Form.
+In 2025, the RCT merged into the Community Inclusive Trust, which took over the management of KSHS and Carre's Grammar School.